1k-off/bb-sonar-stats/README.md

 ## Configuration

-This app needs a configuration file called "sonar.json" in the root folder of the master branch of the Bitbucket repository.
+This app needs a configuration file called "sonar.json" in the root of the main (default) branch of the Bitbucket repository.
 This file must contain the Sonarqube server or Sonarcloud URL, the project key of Sonar project which should be associated with this repository and token for account that have access to sonarqube project (or without token if sonar peoject is public).
 Example:

 ```json
 {